When to Follow Up on a Job Application

 On the job posting, your company listed a need for skills ranging from strong communication and writing to developing a strong network of industry contacts.
 These are just a few of the relevant skills I’ve developed in my years as a writer and career advisor, and I feel I’d be a wonderful fit for the position.

 My experience as a hiring manager at Resume Companion has equipped me with great insight into not only how potential employees should approach the job search, but also what HR specialists are looking for.
 During my time at Resume Companion, I received 750+ resumes and conducted 47 interviews.
 This high volume of exposure to applicants taught me the difference between competent candidates and those who weren’t as strong.

 I am familiar and comfortable with much of what your how to write a resume guide already outlines.
 Indeed, I was instrumental in putting Resume Companion’s resume writing guide together, covering much of the same content.

 I very much look forward to hearing back from you at your earliest convenience.
 I am positive I would be a great addition to your team and am excited at the prospect of joining you.
 Thank you again for your time and consideration.

 How to write a follow-up email:

 - Reintroduce yourself: Reintroduce yourself and inquire about the status of your application.

 - Summarize the key points of your cover letter and job posting: Reiterate some of the info you’ve sent before.
 Remember to specify why you’re the best fit.

 - Conclude politely: Ask the hiring manager to write back, even if they decide not to invite you to an interview.
 That way you can cross their company off your list and move on to the next.

 - Use a professional font for your resume, such as Arial, Times New Roman, or Verdana.
 Never use Comic Sans

 - Use plain black text.
-Emojis, florescent colors, highlighting, and all caps are unprofessional
+Emojis, fluorescent colors, highlighting, and all caps are unprofessional

 - Brevity is fine, but write more than one or two lines

 2. Phone Call